reactorlabs/RhoVec/semantics.md

     * Internally, we convert a boolean vector into a positional vector (see previous cases).

   * `E_Subset1_Nothing_Assign`: The entire vector is replaced by a new one.
+    * If the replacement vector is too short, it gets recycled.
+If it is too long, it gets truncated.
-The length of the original vector must be a multiple of the length of the replacement vector, which is recycled.
+    * A warning is emitted if the length of the index vector (including duplicates) is not a multiple of the length of the replacement vector.

   * `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`: Elements
     selected by the index vector are replaced by the corresponding right-hand side vector.
     * If an index is out of bounds (and positive), the vector is first extended with `NA`s (of the appropriate type).
-    * `0`s are dropped from the index vector.
+    * `0`s from the index vector are ignored.
     * `NA`s are not allowed in the index vector.
       * In R, `NA`s actually are allowed, but only if the RHS is a single-element vector.
+    * If the replacement vector is too short, it gets recycled.
+If it is too long, it gets truncated.
-    * The length of the index vector (including duplicates) must be a multiple of the length of the replacement vector, which is recycled.
+    * A warning is emitted if the length of the index vector (including duplicates) is not a multiple of the length of the replacement vector.
     * If the index vector has duplicate values, then the corresponding vector element will be overwritten, e.g. `v[c(1, 1)] <- c(10, 11)` replaces the first element with `11`.

+  * `E_Subset1_Bool_Assign`: A boolean vector is used as an index, and those elements selected by the boolean vector are updated.
+     * If the boolean vector is longer than the original vector, the original vector is extended with `NA`s (of the appropriate type).
+     * If the boolean vector is too short, it is recycled.
+     * The boolean vector is converted to a positional vector.
+     * If the replacement vector is shorter than the positional vector, it gets recycled.
+If it is too long, it gets truncated.
+     * A warning is emitted if the length of the positional vector is not a multiple of the length of the replacement vector.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within